aws-samples/amazon-serverless-datalake-workshop/instructions.md

 The was done automatically in the lab because setting up the IAM Roles can be very tedious and time consuming.

 Lastly, the logs written from CloudWatch to Kinesis are in a compressed JSON format.
-Not only are they they are harder to read in a compressed json format, aren't written in a JSON compliant format.
-Each line is a JSON file, but there aren't commas between each lines so JSON parsing fails.
+Not only are they are harder to read in a compressed json format, aren't written in a JSON compliant format.
+Each line is a JSON file, but there aren't commas between each line so JSON parsing fails.
 We use a template that will run a lambda function that uncompresses the file and returns the data payload which is in a CSV format.

 </details>

 # Extract, Transform and Load

-Generally raw data is unstructured/semi-structured and inefficient for querying.
+Generally, raw data is unstructured/semi-structured and inefficient for querying.
 In its raw format, Apache Weblogs are difficult to query.
 Also a lot of times there is always a need to transform the raw datasets by either augmenting or reducing the data to derive meaningful insights.
 As part of this lab we will start with creating the table definitions (schemas) from the raw datasets that we have.
 Below are the datasets that we would be working with:
 - `useractivity.csv`